SamWindell/Signet/docs/usage.md

 ## detect-pitch
 #### Description:
-Pitch-detector: prints out the detected pitch of the file(s).
+DetectPitch: prints out the detected pitch of the file(s).

 #### Usage:
 detect-pitch `[OPTIONS]`